jls42/ai-powered-markdown-translator/README-mistral-small-en.md

 ## Installation

 1. Clone this repository to your local machine.
-2. Install the necessary dependencies using pip:
+2. Install the required dependencies using pip:

    ```bash
    pip install -r requirements.txt